 In this series, I dig a little deeper into the meaning of psychology-related terms.
-This week’s term: imposter syndrome.
+This week’s term is imposter syndrome.

 While imposter syndrome is a psychological phenomenon, it is not considered to be a form of mental illness.
 Research is mixed on whether it occurs more in women or equally in men and women.
 Racial and ethnic minorities may be more likely to experience imposter system as a result of entrenched stereotypes, prejudice, and discrimination.

 Up to 70% of people will experience imposter syndrome at some point in their lives.
 It can occur in a variety of settings, including work, school, and social interactions.
 A number of factors can make people vulnerable to imposter syndrome, including depression, anxiety, perfectionism, low self-esteem, and family expectations.

 The imposter cycle begins after a task is assigned and causes anxiety and self-doubt.
 Two behaviour patterns can set the cycle in motion.
 Someone may procrastinate and finish at the last minute, or they may over-prepare.
 After the task is completed, the procrastinator discounts positive feedback because they attribute their success to luck rather than ability.
 Someone who over-prepared may also discount positive feedback because they attribute any success to hard work rather than their own abilities.
 The pattern will then continue to repeat itself, as the person fears being exposed as a fraud.